David Rainey: The Real World

 One of Rainey's closest relationships in the house was with Rachel Campos.
 Although their relationship became romantic when they kissed on three occasions, it eventually dissolved when, during a heated argument, he revealed this to the other housemates, despite having promised her he would not.
 Although the others were not surprised at this revelation, Campos saw this as a betrayal of trust.

 Rainey's most contentious relationship was with Zamora.
 Rainey denigrated Zamora's career as an AIDS educator and mocked his Cuban accent.
 Winick described Rainey as "obnoxious and homophobic."
 Zamora, who had AIDS, distanced himself from Rainey, and thereby from the other housemates, fearing the stress of his relationship with Rainey was affecting his health.
 When Zamora threatened to move out, the other housemates voted to evict Rainey instead.
 Rainey later appeared in subsequent episodes in which he encountered former housemates Cory Murphy, Campos, and Winick, but their meetings typically ended in conflict.
 In the season finale, he phoned Campos just before she left the house and accused his ex-roommates of harboring ill feelings towards him, calling them "judases'".

 During The Real World Reunion in 1995, which assembled the casts of the first four seasons of The Real World, Rainey resumed his conflict with his former housemates, including Bilal and Winick, as well as cast members from other seasons.
 Following Winick's encouragement to the audience to get involved in fighting the AIDS epidemic, and his statement that Zamora's recent death made his decision to attend the reunion difficult, Rainey claimed that he too used his time to help AIDS patients.
 Winick countered by stating that Rainey had reacted to Zamora's death with the remark "Good riddance".
 Rainey denied this, and cast various aspersions on Winick and cast members present before temporarily leaving the taping.

 At the 2008 The Real World Awards Bash, Pedro and Puck received a nomination for "Best Fight", Rainey was also nominated in the "Roommate You Love to Hate" and in the "Gone Baby Gone" categories.

 Other appearances

-Rainey made a cameo appearance in 1998 on Road Rules: All Stars, Celebrity Death match, and competed in 2003 on Battle of the Sexes, during which he came into conflict with David Edwards of The Real World: Los Angeles, and married (on-camera) Betty Garcia, his fiancee and mother of his son, Bogart.
+Rainey made a cameo appearance in 1998 on Road Rules: All Stars and Celebrity Deathmatch, and competed in 2003 on Battle of the Sexes, during which he came into conflict with David Edwards of The Real World: Los Angeles, and married (on-camera) Betty Garcia, his fiancée and mother of his son, Bogart.
 He also made an appearance in Eminem's video for "Without Me".

 Rainey appeared on the February 19, 2003 episode of MTV Cribs.

 Rainey had been cast to appear on the 2008 season of Celebrity Rehab with Dr. Drew, but left before filming began.